 Perseverance’s first images are part of a planned 90-sol initial checkout period.
 The mission team will perform tests of all the rover’s parts and science instruments to ensure everything—including the team—is ready for surface operations.

 The team operating the Pathfinder mission’s rover in 1997 did not take kindly to being required to live indefinitely on Mars time and eventually objected to their bosses at Nasa.
 Research conducted in 2011 highlighted that people respond differently to working on Martian time.
 Four out of six team members involved in the experiment saw their sleep patterns change.
 One participant had moved onto a 25-hour day by the end, which put him out of sync with the others.
 Every few weeks, it was midnight for him, but midday for the others.
-“The essential need for humans to maintain sleep–wake activity cycles synchronised to the circadian biology that temporally coordinates human health and behavior appears to be as important on Earth as it will be en route to Mars,” the research team concluded.
+“The essential need for humans to maintain sleep-wake activity cycles synchronized to the circadian biology that temporally coordinates human health and behavior appears to be as important on Earth as it will be en route to Mars,” the research team concluded.

 For the Curiosity Mars mission in 2012, Nasa put a limit on the number of days any staff member was rostered to work on a mission to 90 days at a time.
 It also scheduled staff to work no more than four days in a row and started to monitor fatigue levels.
 These rules have applied to all missions since, including Perseverance, to make working on Martian time less stressful and disruptive for everyone involved.

 Much like the experience of the Perseverance team, Shaw’s simulated Mars mission began with video calls with others taking part around the world.
 “We talked together a lot, but even trying to negotiate that was a challenge because some of us were in the United States, some in Australia, some in Europe, and some in Israel,” she said.